"It's great if you can read but the question is: do you read? If you do, the world is yours."

-Our library is managed with the help of parent volunteers and pupil librarians, and is open daily from 8.30am to 4pm.
+Our library is managed with the help of parent volunteers and pupil librarians, and is usually open daily from 8.30am to 4pm.
 Due to Covid restrictions, children have a weekly allocated time for their bubble to visit the library however, if appropriate, they can visit at other times during the school day.

 Children have a free choice of books and a wide range of texts and genres are promoted.
 They can change their books before and after school or during their library sessions.
-All library books have a barcode and need to be issued and returned via the library computer system, JL.net, which is used by many schools.
+All library books have a barcode and need to be issued and returned via the library computer system, Libresoft Librarian.
 The 3.30-4.00pm opening is very popular and younger siblings are also offered their own tickets thus starting good habits early!
 The Kings Worthy Preschool also visit the library on a weekly basis, this helps with a smooth transition into 'big' school.

 Books and reading are a central part of our school life.
 Through the use of our school library we aim to:

 - Promote reading for pleasure

 - Encourage children and parents to explore a wide range of books together

 - Extend reading skills